 proposed buffer location will enhance the effectiveness of with any utilities either existing or proposed.
 Currently a further away from Sudley Manor Drive as indicated in the Drive.
 This Landscaping was planted several years ago by provided to better illustrate why the 30' buffer is located meandering in and around both the water easement and the sanitary easement.
 The 25' area somewhat parallels conflicted with the ability to provide an unobstructed 30' the buffer in screening the residences from the roadway. utility conflicts, the buffer was pushed into the property further into the property in this area of the community.
 Several parallel utility easements occur in this area and The proposed location of the 30' buffer will not conflict buffer closer to Sudley Manor Drive.
 As a result of the 25' wide landscape area exists closer to Sudley Manor Sudley Manor Drive but doesn't abut the right of way. two Cross Sections to the left.
 The elevation at the The two buffer cross sections shown to the left are others.
-The planting occurs within a 25' wide area intended to differentiate key focal points through the use The design for the balance of the site should utilize a mix of planting beds containing different colors and textures.
+The planting occurs within a 25' wide area of plant material to promote a visually appealing planting intended to differentiate key focal points through the use The design for the balance of the site should utilize a mix of planting beds containing different colors and textures.
 Accent landscaping is concentrated at key design nodes This design theme will include the use of specimen material and seasonal color.
-Such plant material is
+Such plant material is at less prominent areas.
+The combination of the two shrub used as accent plantings, integrated into the planting beds Shrub selections are to be primarily evergreen to promote year round interest.
+Typically, deciduous shrubs are to be types will help create the desired layering effect